KauzClay/docs-tap/workloads/spec-reference.hbs.md

 The `image-provider` in the supply chains provides a container image carrying the application already built to further resources.

-Different semantics apply, depending on how the workload is configured, for example, if using [pre-built images](../scc/pre-built-image.hbs.md) or [building from source](../scc/building-from-source.hbs.md):
+Different semantics apply depending on how the workload is configured.
+For example, when using [pre-built images](../scc/pre-built-image.hbs.md) or [building from source](../scc/building-from-source.hbs.md):

-- pre-built: an `ImageRepository` object is created aiming at providing a reference to the latest image found matching the name as specified in `workload.spec.image`
+- For pre-built images, an `ImageRepository` object is created aiming at providing a reference to the latest image found matching the name as specified in `workload.spec.image`

-- building from source: an image builder object is created (either Kpack's `Image` or a `Runnable` for creating Tekton TaskRuns for building images from Dockerfiles)
+- For building from source, an image builder object is created (either Kpack's `Image` or a `Runnable` for creating Tekton TaskRuns for building images from Dockerfiles)

 #### Kpack Image

-Use the Kpack Image object to build a container image out of source code or pre-built Java artifact.
+Use the Kpack Image object to build a container image out of source code or a pre-built Java artifact.

-This makes the container image available to further resources in the supply chain through a content addressable image reference that's carried to the final deployment objects unchanged.
+This makes the container image available to further resources in the supply chain through a content addressable image reference that is carried to the final deployment objects unchanged.
 For more information, see [Tanzu Build Service](../tanzu-build-service/tbs-about.hbs.md).

 Parameters: